ubcsanskrit/sanscript.rb/README.md

 ## Usage

 You can access detection through `Sanscript.detect(text)` and transliteration through `Sanscript.transliterate(text, from, to)`.

-Code should be fairly straightforward and partially documented.
+Documentation is provided in YARD format and available online at [rubydoc.info](http://www.rubydoc.info/github/ubcsanskrit/sanscript.rb).

 ## Development